Subgingival Hair

 PAIN RX: NSAID anti-inflammatory and other analgesics might be required.

-EXTRACTION: irreversible damage to the ligaments, bone, and teeth require an extraction
+EXTRACTION: irreversible damage to the ligaments, bones, and teeth requires an extraction